top of page

 As an author that touches on a range of mentally challenging topics in my books, I feel it is important to support readers when it comes to approaching these types of novels.

 Reading mentally challenging books that contain triggers related to violence, suicide, and other sensitive topics require careful consideration and self-care.
-I have read novels that I've found to be so disturbing, that I've had to move away from reading.
+As much as I love the world of thrillers, I have read novels that I've found to be so disturbing that I've had to move away from reading.
 I have also written novels where I've had to dive into a dark hole to write.

-These books often push the boundaries of our understanding and provoke deep emotion, but how do we approach these disturbing works?
+Mentally challenging books often push the boundaries of our understanding and provoke deep emotion, but how do we approach them?
 I've built up methods to help me overcome the challenges of reading and writing mentally challenging novels, and I've shared these below:

 Know your limits:

 Before diving into mentally challenging books, be aware of your emotional and mental state.
-Assess whether you are in a place where you can handle the content without it adversely affecting your well-being.
+Assess whether you're in a place where you can handle the content without it affecting your wellbeing.
 Set boundaries and prioritise your mental health.

 Take a break: